Wavelength-aware 2D Convolutions for Hyperspectral Imaging: Related Work

 Classical machine learning approaches, like SVMs \cite{cortes1995support} or k-nearest-neighbors \cite{Mucherino2009}, are still very common for the classification of hyperspectral recordings.
 In recent years, deep-learning-based methods could outperform these in many hyperspectral applications.
 Chen \etal were one of the earliest adopters of deep learning for hyperspectral recordings \cite{6844831}.
 Their approach was based on a PCA followed by stacked autoencoders and a final logistic regression.
 More recent methods utilize convolution layers and are therefore called convolutional neural networks.
 These can incorporate the spatial information of the neighboring pixels beside the spectrum of a single pixel.
 This additional information and the higher complexity of the methods supported their breakthrough.
 In this work, we focus on convolutional neural networks.

 Convolutional neural networks can be divided into methods based on 2D convolutions, 3D convolutions, or a mixture of both.
 2D convolutions perform only spatial convolutions.
 So the exchange of information between channels is limited and primarily conducted by the final fully connected layers.
 Makantasis \etal were the first who utilized 2D convolutions for hyperspectral recordings \cite{Makantasis2015DeepNetworks}.
-2D convolutions are still very common for hyperspectral recordings\cite{DBLP:conf/ijcnn/VargaMZ21}, because the required number of parameters is limited, and they are still mighty.
+2D convolutions are still very common for hyperspectral recordings\cite{DBLP:conf/ijcnn/VargaMZ21}, because they have less trainable parameters and can still incorporate spatial information.

 In contrast, 3D convolutions can perform convolutions in all three dimensions of the hyperspectral cube.
 So they can incorporate additional information, but are also parameter hungry.
 Large models are hard to train on the small hyperspectral data sets.
 Therefore, many approaches try to optimize the model power-size-ratio.
 Smaller models with the same performance are preferred because they tend to overfit less and often produce more stable results over different training runs.
 Hamida \etal used 3D convolutions to classify hyperspectral remote sensing data \cite{8344565}.
 He \etal introduced a multiscale 3D convolutional neural network, which applies 3D convolutions with different kernel sizes.
 This boosts the performance of the 3D convolutions.
 Roy \etal proposed Fusenet, which fuses the output of 3D convolutions by using residual fuse blocks \cite{DBLP:journals/lgrs/RoyKDC20}.